webdriverio-boneyard/webdrivercss-adminpanel/doc/domains.markdown

 * find: retrieve a single Build, accept filters
 * findAll: retrieve a list of Builds, accept filters
 * create: duplicate Baselines images from
-* createTestGroup: creates a new TestGroup.
-Provides associated Baselines.
-* findTestGroupForScreenshot: retrieve or create TestGroups from
-* addScreenshot: Add a new screenshot to Build object from metadata.
-Creates a new Test, associated with a TestGroup.
-* findBaselines: list updated baselines for next builds, grouped by TestGroup
+* duplicate: duplicate former build to create the new one.
 * terminateSession: terminate session for all TestGroups, this means no more tests will be run for this build

+## Workflow

+* findTestForScreenshot: retrieve or create Test from TestGroup and screenshot
+* findTestGroupForScreenshot: retrieve or create TestGroups from Build and Screenshot
+* attachScreenshot: Add a new screenshot to Build object from metadata.
+Update matching (or create new) new Tests and TestGroup.
+* startSession: create a new build from former build or from scracth.
+* terminateSession: terminate current build.